microsoft/TemplateStudio/docs/features/suspend-and-resume.md

 **`CodeBehind`**

-Subscribe to the OnBackgroundEntering event when navigating to the Page and unsubscribe when navigating from the Page in the Data.xaml.cs file:
+Subscribe to the OnBackgroundEntering event when navigating to the Page and unsubscribe when navigating from the Page in Data.xaml.cs:
 ```cs
 protected override void OnNavigatedTo(NavigationEventArgs e)
 {